nia-arun/hackathon/README.md

 * **Frontend:** Clean, simple HTML5.
 * **Styling & Motion:** Pure CSS3 for the layout, animations, and smooth custom easing curves.
 * **Logic:** Vanilla JavaScript for the quiz progression and the mouse-tracking physics.
+* **Assets:** All me.
+I drew all the elements by hand because i wanted add a bit of my own charm to it.
 ---

 ##  Run It Locally ✮⋆˙